Vegan Blueberry Lemon Cake

 - In a bowl whisk together the flour, sugar, cornstarch, baking powder, baking soda, and salt.
 Set aside.

-- In a separate bowl combine vegetable oil, water, lemon zest, and vinegar.
+- In a separate bowl combine vegetable oil, water, yogurt (if using), lemon zest, and lemon juice.
 Stir to combine.
-Add lemon juice mixture to the flour mikxture and stir to combine.
+Add wet mixture to the flour mikxture and stir to combine.

 - Keep the frozen blueberries frozen to the very end.
 Add a tablespoon or two of the flour mixture and toss until distributed.
 If using fresh blueberries, no other work needs to be done.